Date issued: November 2022

-A HSG usually causes mild to moderate period cramping for about five minutes.
+Is it uncomfortable?
+A HSG usually causes mild to moderate period cramping for about ?ve minutes.
 However, some women may experience cramps for several hours.
 The symptoms can be greatly reduced by taking analgesia (pain relief) prior to the examination.
 We would suggest on the day of your investigation you bring a family member or a friend who can travel home with you.

 What are the risks and complications of HSG?

 A HSG is considered a very safe procedure.
 However, there is a set of recognized complications, some serious, which occur less than 1% of the time.

 Infection: The most common problem with HSG is pelvic infection.
 This usually occurs in the presence of previous tubal disease.
 In rare cases, infection can damage the fallopian tubes or necessitate their removal.
 A woman should call the unit or her GP if she experiences increasing pain, vaginal discharge or a fever within one to two days of the HSG.
 To try and prevent this we will give you antibiotics after the HSG.
 The antibiotics are called doxycycline and you will take 2 a day for 7 days.
 They can make you feel sick and can cause blotchy skin if you spend time in the sun, so it is best to avoid sunlight whilst you are taking them.